partiallyordered/voodoo-doll/README.md

 An in-cluster Mojaloop participant simulator intended for temporary deployment by mojo

 ### TODO
+- Change pod to deployment, easier to change version, especially with Skaffold
 - Document client features, and required features
 - Extend clients to support
   - convenient deployment/detection of voodoo-doll